einarolafs/crawl-counter/README.md

 ## How to run

-To start the program, simply run `npm start --url http://domain.com`
+To start the program, simply run `npm start -- --url http://domain.com`

+The program only does a shallow crawl and collect links for another run, to continue more crawls, run `npm start -- --url http://domain.com`

 ## Get documentation